 Once you’ve done your research and established a budget, it’s time for you to start shopping around for car financing options.
 Checking your credit report and credit scores will help give you a better idea about what type of financing you qualify for.
 If you have a positive credit history, you may qualify to get preapproved for a traditional auto loan or financing.
 If you have bad credit or are a first-time car buyer with no credit history established, you may qualify for nonprime or subprime financing.

 Credit Acceptance is an indirect auto finance company that works with more than 12,000 car dealers across the nation to help credit-challenged car buyers get approved for financing.
-Once you fill out the form on our website, we will connect you with three enrolled dealers in your local area that can help you start your credit approval to purchase a vehicle.
+Once you complete the auto financing pre-qualification, we will connect you with three enrolled dealers in your local area that can help you start your credit approval to buy a car.